-: Hydro Flame Corporation 1874 South Pioneer Road Salt Lake City, UT 84104 Phone: 801-972-4621
+Hydro Flame Corporation 1874 South Pioneer Road Salt Lake City, UT 84104 Phone: 801-972-4621

-The manufacturer of the furnace in your motorhome has been well known in the RV industry for many years.
+The manufacturer of the furnace in your motorhome is well known in the RV industry.
 The furnace burns LP gas, and is powered by 12 volt current from the battery or power converter when plugged into city power.
 Operating instructions are located in your Owners Packet.
 If they should become misplaced new literature can be ordered direct from the manufacturer or your Airstream dealer.
 The manufacturer also offers a detailed service guide for your furnace.